philberthfz/VaugeTime/README.md

 # VaugeTime
 Vague representation of time.
 Yes, I am aware that I misspelled "vague" in the project name.
 This is something I smashed together over the course of like fourty minutes.
+I don't care.

 WHAT IT IS:
 A simple windows forms app that displays the time using text.
 To be more accurate, it displays what is nearly the correct time most of the time.